 Domestic productive capacity to meet the aggregate demand when the country is growing fast is inadequate.
 It creates a balance of payments problem as the demand spills over into higher imports.
-We have to borrow to finance these imports as we need more than our foreign exchange earnings from exports, remittances, and foreign direct investments (FDIs) to meet the rising import bill.
+We have to borrow to finance these imports as we need more than our foreign exchange earnings from exports, remittances, and foreign direct investments (FDIs) to meet

+Two-thirds of our exports are concentrated in a few agricultural raw materials based and unskilled and semiskilled labour-intensive products, such as textiles, rice, leather, etc, rather than dynamic, fast-growing strategic products in the medium-tech and hi-tech sectors.
+The share in hi-tech exports has remained static at less than 2% while low-tech exports account for two-thirds of the total, down from one-half in the 1980s.
+Private businesses should tap the hidden wealth in the industry through labour productivity gains by hiring professionals, restructuring the internal organisation, revamping logistics and acquisition methods, entering into joint ventures and bringing in FDI, and mobilising capital for expansion and investment in sunrise industries through initial public offerings (IPOs).
+We may be a low-wage country, but adjusted for productivity, efficiency, quality (rejection the rising import bill.
 The consequences of this boom-and-bust economy are that we must meet periodic crises and approach the International Monetary Fund (IMF) and other donors to meet our external financing requirements.
-To avoid depletion of our foreign exchange reserves, we have to allow the exchange rate to depreciate, the interest rate to rise to contain inflationary pressures, and allocate a higher amount of our budgetary revenues to meet debt-servicing costs.
-The rising fiscal deficits continue to reduce the space for public-sector investment.
+To avoid depletion of our foreign exchange reserves, we have to allow the exchange rate to depreciate, the interest rate to rise to contain inflationary pressures, and allocate a higher amount of our budgetary revenues to meet debtservicing costs.
+The rising fiscal deficits continue to reduce the space for publicsector investment.
 Agriculture input supply, marketing and processing have remained stuck in medieval modes.
-The private sector has not established warehouses, cold chains, agro-processing units, certified quality seed companies, advisory services, veterinary services, artificial dissemination units, equipment and implements rental shops to increase domestic production of cotton, wheat, sugarcane, powdered milk, pulses, vegetables and fruit, oilseeds, fodder, etc. that can save at least \$7-8 billion of imports every year.
+The private sector has not established warehouses, cold chains, agro-processing units, certified quality seed companies, advisory services, veterinary services, artificial dissemination units, equipment and implements rental shops to increase domestic production of cotton, wheat, sugarcane, powdered milk, pulses, vegetables and fruit, oilseeds, fodder, etc. that can save at least \$7-8 billion of imports steel are the most critical industries.